therahulprasad/spiders/README.md

 Use self explanatory `config.yaml` to configure the project.

 ### What next?
-Do not download non html resourcees
+- Do not download non html resourcees
-support link which starts with *//*www.example.com Create a UI
+- support link which starts with *//*www.example.com
+- Create a UI
-Save config data in sqlite and implement --resume with db path instead of config path, let user override parameters using CLI arguments
+- Save config data in sqlite and implement --resume with db path instead of config path, let user override parameters using CLI arguments
-Add new project type for fetching pagniated API data
+- Add new project type for fetching pagniated API data
-Handle case: When craweling is complete.
+- Handle case: When craweling is complete.
-Add support for parsing set of specified tags and collecting data in json format
+- Add support for parsing set of specified tags and collecting data in json format
+- Automated release on Tag using CircleCI

 ### Bugs
 `Ctrl + C` does not work when workers are less